alexch/alexch.github.com/dolores/dogarea.md

 Also, any dog area worth the name should have a fountain, both for dogs to drink and for owners to wash their dirty pets before leaving.

 It is horrifying to imagine putting benches or fountains in the middle of Hipster Hill.
-Even if a fountain is placed outside the tennis court, it would be inconvenient for dogs playing 100' away on the lawn.
-And tennis players would likely not appreciate sharing a fountain with muddy slobbering dogs (another potential source of conflict).

 More bench design thoughts: